MaxFallishe/zakonkz_parsing/README.md

 ## Getting Started

-To deploy project on Windows download a copy of the repository and install all the dependencies indicated in the file requirements.txt, when deploying a project to Linux, you may have to resolve conflicts with the web driver
+To deploy project on Windows download a copy of the repository and install all the dependencies indicated in the file requirements.txt and run main.py, when deploying a project to Linux, you may have to resolve conflicts with the web driver

 ## Additional Information